DhruvMehta-17/Chats-and-Sentiment-Analyzer/README.md

 * Each message is predicted and labeled with a sentiment tag

 ## How To Run The Proect
-1. Clone the repository
+1. Clone the repository:-
 git clone https://github.com/your-username/your-repo-name.git

-2. Navigate to the project directory cd your-repo-name
+2. Navigate to the project directory:- cd your-repo-name

-3. Install dependencies
+3. Install dependencies:-
-pip install -r requirements.txt
+pip install -r requirements.txt:-

-4. Run the Flask app
+4. Run the Flask app:-
 python app.py

-5. Open in your browser
+5. Open in your browser:-
 http://localhost:5000

 ## Sample Chat Support